 Bogart's Broadway success led to roles in two film shorts— The Dancing Town (1928) and Broadway's like That (1930)—and a contract with the Fox Film Corporation.
 His supporting roles in some 10 films made between 1930 and 1934 failed to make an impact, and the disillusioned Bogart returned to the Broadway stage.
 He scored his biggest triumph to date as the ruthless killer Duke Mantee in Robert Sherwood's The Petrified Forest (1936).
 He finally garnered some serious attention in Hollywood when Warner Bros. adapted the play for the screen the following year.
 Bogart spent the next five years playing numerous supporting roles—mostly gangster types—and occasional leading roles in B-films.
 His best pictures of this period are such films as Black Legion (1936), Marked Woman (1937), Dead End (1937), The Roaring Twenties (1939), and They Drive by Night (1940).

-High Sierra he played a killer with a tortured soul and a sense
+Sierra he played a killer with a tortured soul and a sense of morality—a

-that of cabaret owner Rick Blaine in Casablanca (1942).
-Despite
+screen characterization, that of cabaret owner Rick Blaine in Casablanca

-its hurried, chaotic production, begun when the script was only
+(1942).
+Despite its hurried, chaotic production, begun when the script

-half-finished, Casablanca is one of the best in moviemaking history;
+was only half-finished, Casablanca is one of the best in moviemaking

-it ranked second only to Orson Welles's Citizen Kane (1941) on
+history; it ranked second only to Orson Welles's Citizen Kane (1941)

 Bogart's screen persona was that of laconic reserve with the suggestion of complex underlying emotions.
 It was this duality that distinguished Bogart from other “tough guy” actors, who relied on swagger and bravado to convey their anger with the world; Bogart, conversely, employed cool detachment to suggest world-weariness.
 He often gave his most ruthless characters a slight hint of decency, whereas the heroes he portrayed often had a dark or vulnerable side.
 He succeeded in making cynicism an endearing quality.